krevanth/FreeAHB/README.md

 **IMPORTANT: PLEASE VERIFY THAT YOU ARE VIEWING THE ORIGINAL REPO AT [https://github.com/krevanth/FreeAHB](https://github.com/krevanth/FreeAHB) TO AVOID ACCIDENTIALLY LOOKING AT FORKS/DETACHED FORKS/UNCONTROLLED COPIES.**

 **IMPORTANT: Note that [https://github.com/krevanth/FreeAHB](https://github.com/krevanth/FreeAHB) was unintentionally deleted but has now been restored from backups on 22/05/2024.
 Sadly, the fork list, issues, stars and watchers couldn't be restored.
-DUE TO THESE ISSUES, ALL PREVIOUS FORKS OF THIS REPO HAVE BEEN DETACHED FROM IT.**
+DUE TO THESE ISSUES, ALL PREVIOUS FORKS OF https://github.com/krevanth/FreeAHB REPO HAVE BEEN DETACHED FROM IT.**

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal